 Improve pesticide applicator knowledge of pesticide use and environmental impact and provide license training, testing, and continuing education units for pesticide license renewal.

-Closely monitor agricultural crop market conditions at both the national and regional level to identify a product mix that fills market gaps and provides the greatest return possible for producers.
+Closely monitor agricultural market conditions at both the national and regional level to identify a product mix that fills market gaps and provides the greatest return possible for producers.

 Develop an advisory committee to assist with program design, identification of client needs and priority issues, analysis of county situations, and development of program budgets.